freenode/web-7.0/content/pages/policies.md

 We retain all account information and data indefinitely unless a user deletes their account (/msg nickserv drop <yournick>), in which case the data is purged from our systems in accordance with our general data retention policy of sixty (60) days.
 We retain login activity for a period of sixty (60) days after which the data is purged from our system.
 We do not maintain any logs of user chat activity.

 ### CalOPPA STATEMENT
 The State of California requires us to post specific language related to our privacy policy.
 By default, freenode does not share your private information with any third parties aside from the disclosures already made in this privacy policy.
-However, if you wish to inquire into how freenode does not share our user's personal information with third parties for direct marketing purposes, you may contact: policy@freenode.net.
+However, if you wish to inquire into how freenode does not share our users' personal information with third parties for direct marketing purposes, you may contact: policy@freenode.net.

 ### MAINTAINING THE SECURITY OF YOUR PERSONAL INFORMATION
 Your personal information is safeguarded by freenode.
 You may access your personal information maintained by freenode via a services command (/msg nickserv info <yournick>).
 Personal information stored by freenode can also be made accessible to other third-parties on the freenode network on an opt-in basis only.
 All personal information maintained by freenode is encrypted and stored on a server located in the European Union.